This is unpublished

 • Administrative and meeting support

-• Managing the Opportunity Pool to form new partnerships
+• Manage the opportunity pool to form new partnerships

 Who should I contact for more information?